SiAshbery/simstagram/README.md

 - Better understand the process of working with a framework such as Rails
 - Adhere to SOLID design principles
 - Test early, Test often, Test thoroughly
-- Present the product with a beautiful and dynamic frontend
+- Present the product with a beautiful frontend

 ## My Approach